 TreePeople will collaborate with the other SCWP Watershed Coordinators to help ensure consistency in program implementation and to inform each other of effective efforts, outreach, and communication approaches.
-This collaboration will occur through monthly meetings with all the Watershed Coordinators where best practices are shared and opportunities for efficiencies explored.
-More specific efforts may include a focus on Schools and Stormwater Capture, and models to increase residential native plant gardens currently being piloted by TreePeople in the North Santa Monica Bay Watershed.
+This collaboration will occur through monthly meetings with all the Watershed Coordinators, the Schools and Stormwater Working Group, and the Tribal Allyship Working Group, where best practices are shared and opportunities for efficiencies are explored.
+More specific efforts may include a focus on Schools and Stormwater Capture and models to increase residential native plant gardens currently being piloted by TreePeople in the North Santa Monica Bay Watershed.